TerenceTamuka/handy-man-services-fullstack-project/README.md

 A *Confirm Booking* submit button is displayed at the bottom of the booking form to trigger a service booking action.

+Summernote was also implemented to allow authenticated users to use rich text when inputting their additional information regarding the booking.

 - *__Booking Form:__*
 ![Booking Form](static/images/booking-form.png)